Consecration (band): Musical style

 Consecration's sound has a lot of different influences into it.
-In the "aux" period, the band stated that their main influences were bands such as Opeth, Katatonia, Anathema, Slowdive and Neurosis, thus being more sludge-oriented.
+In the aux period, the band stated that their main influences were bands such as Opeth, Katatonia, Anathema, Slowdive and Neurosis, thus being more sludge-oriented.
 However, on the second, and highly successful studio album (.avi), it is obvious that the band was this time rather more influenced by post-rock/post-metal/ambiental music (the band noted Isis, Sigur Rós, Tool and Godspeed You!
 Black Emperor as their main influences for the record).
 And indeed, the second album had more distorted, sludgy riffs with more influences from post rock and post metal, thus being much more ambiental than the previous one.
-The band is never in a rush to create a feeling, as their songs can last up to fourteen minutes ("Đavo Nije Urban").
+The band is never in a rush to create a feeling, as their songs can last up to fourteen minutes (Đavo nije urban).
 The lyrics are few, have more meanings attached to them, and are open for personal interpretation.
-Danilo sings mostly in cleans, although there are growls on most of the songs from "aux" and the song "Idiot Glee" from ".avi".
+Danilo sings mostly in cleans, although there are growls on most of the songs from aux and the song Idiot Glee from .avi.
 The bass is usually under various types of distortions on main riffs.

+The trilogy of third-to-fifth albums Cimet, Univerzum zna and Grob used different guitar tunings (E standard, drop D or B tuning), while Grob incorporated heavy use of a Moog synthesizer.

+Both Smrt, ljubav, smrt and Video sam kako umireš combined both B and E tunings on guitar (sometimes both simultaneously) and both albums had synth instrumentals that were influenced by Aphex Twin and Autechre.

+The band nowadays cites Anathema, Godflesh, Swans, Dead Can Dance, David Sylvian, Cocteau Twins and Aphex Twin as their main influences.